ctfpilot/ci/README.md

 ### Release

-This workflow contains the release system used througout CTF Pilot.
+This workflow contains the release system used throughout CTF Pilot.

-The wofklow requires the `repository` input to be specified.
+The workflow requires the `repository` input to be specified.

 #### Inputs